 In an average year, two hurricanes will make landfall in the continental US, each with wind speeds of 74 miles per hour or worse, and the potential for flooding, power outage, traffic disruptions, and more.
-The 2022 hurricane season is predicted to be above average, with 14 to 21 named storms, of which six to 11 could become hurricanes, and two-to-five could become major hurricanes.
+The 2023 hurricane season is predicted to be above normal, with 14 to 21 named storms, of which six to 11 could become hurricanes, and two-to-five could become major hurricanes.
 Hurricane season starts in June and peaks in August, and there are things you can do to prepare for the next storm by establishing plans and taking steps before, during, and after the storm.
 We’ve provided some suggestions for preparing for and responding to hurricane risk, including resources.

 Prepare for the Hurricane